 - Choose the right tools.
 Any old webmail service will do for personal use, but when running a business it pays to invest in a secure, business-class email service — especially if your company operates under a BYOD policy.
 But business-class email can be pricey, especially for a small business on a limited budget.
 A subscription to Microsoft Office 365 includes secure email for your employees, with ActiveSync support for every major mobile platform.
 It's one of the only cloud-based platforms, alongside Google Apps for Business that meets the minimum security-standards for usage by U.S. Federal Government agencies.
 It's affordable, too, at about $4 per employee per month.
 As a bonus, users gain access to the full Office 365 suite, which opens up secure, cloud-based syncing for your Office documents, calendar and more.
 Just last month, Microsoft announced they added Mobile Device Management (MDM) to Office 365.
 Google apps for business is a Cloud based service that can be used to securely access and coordinate business information, schedules and documents.
 Also highly regarded from a security standpoint and cost effective.

+- Create and enforce a BYOD Policy.
 Documentation and system processes are the key to relinquishing control over your data.
 Not only should companies create a full policy and share it regularly with their staff, but it also must be enforced and clearly understood at every level.
 It will live as an ever-changing document, so keep it live on something like a Wiki where other live documents live and update it when technology changes.
+82 percent of BYOD are smartphones, which means it's very important to consider employee access to files outside of the workplace.
+What to include in your policy:

 - Rules for setting lock screens and passwords.